 Athletic Compression Socks For Non-Athletes

-Compression socks have historically been used to treat venous disorders and insufficiencies.
-These are typically ‘medical-grade’ compression socks with very high grades of compression to the feet and legs.
+Historically, people have been wearing compression socks to treat venous disorders and insufficiencies.
+These are typically ‘medical-grade’ compression socks, with very high grades of compression to the feet and legs.

-However, in more recent years, the demand for ‘athletic-grade’ compression socks has increased drastically with athletes, workers, and travellers alike as many people realize their benefits.
+However, in more recent years, the demand for ‘athletic’ compression socks has increased drastically with athletes, workers, and travellers alike as many people realize their benefits.

 READ MORE: 5 Reasons Why You Need Compression Socks

-Here’s why more and more people are turning to athletic-grade compression socks for long drives, flights, athletic recovery, and jobs where you’re sitting or standing for long hours.
+Here’s why more and more people are turning to athletic compression socks for long drives, flights, athletic recovery, and jobs where you’re sitting or standing for long hours.

 Well, you probably figured it out by now.
 Compression socks apply compression to your feet and legs.
 This compression is strongest at your feet and gradually decreases in intensity as the socks travel up your legs.
-They act as a pump to increase the blood flow back up your legs to your heart and improve your overall circulation.
+They act as a pump to increase the blood flow back up your legs, to your heart.
+This improves your overall circulation.

-How do ‘athletic-grade’ compression socks different from ‘medical-grade’?
+How do athletic compression socks different from medical compression socks?

-Athletic-grade compression socks differ in both design and function.
-The compression works in the same way, but athletic-grade socks have some added features: The materials are lighter, more breathable, and moisture wicking to keep your feet cool and dry during your activities.
+Athletic compression socks differ in both design and function.
+The compression works in the same way, but athletic compression socks have some added features: The materials are lighter, more breathable, and moisture wicking to keep your feet cool and dry during your activities.